x8BADF00D/Ard-Uno-Auto-Fans/README.md

 POT can also be used to control fan speed.

 SW: Uses Wire and SHTC3 libraries for temp sensor.
 Uses SSD1306Ascii library instead of Adafruit library due to space constraints.

+Uses Code borrowed from Matt Clarke (Matchstic) for PWM.